Skip to content

 +

 The CEO of the American Edge Project opens with a national snapshot Pennsylvania has earned the #4 ranking for announced data center projects.
 Hot on the heels of that news, the Pittsburgh Technology Council releases original commissioned research revealing the broader economic impact on manufacturing and energy communities.
-The perfect launchpad for today's conversation joined on the panel by Sean Farney of JLL, bringing real estate and market expertise to the discussion.

 Speakers